evcc-io/hassio-addon/README.md

    - https://docs.evcc.io/docs/guides/setup

-# How to find and copy your /data/evcc.db
+# How to find and copy /data/evcc.db

 Create a folder e.g. /evcc in homeassitant config directory (/homeassistant or /config).